tayal-sarthak/Neuroscope/README.md

 ## Gallery
 These images were taken using patient CHB02_16.edf from the CHB-MIT database used on the filtering site, [NeuroScopeEEG.vercel.app](https://NeuroscopeEEG.vercel.app/), where the data can be found precisely here: https://physionet.org/content/chbmit/1.0.0/chb02/#files-panel.

-To test this same data for yourself, here is the download: https://physionet.org/files/chbmit/1.0.0/chb02/chb02_16.edf?download
+To test the same data for yourself, here is the download: https://physionet.org/files/chbmit/1.0.0/chb02/chb02_16.edf?download

 ![Digital Filtering](/images/DigitalFiltering.png)